-298 SELECTED TOPICS IN GEOLOGY 1-3 UNITS
+SELECTED TOPICS IN GEOLOGY 1-3 UNITS 298

 Selected topics in Geology not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Credit/No Credit only.
-Non-associate degree applicable.
+Pass/No Pass only.
+Non-degree applicable.